 Many facing anticipatory grief — for example, after a terminal diagnosis — have also found psychedelic-assisted therapy to be illuminating.
 In Colorado, I meet the legal requirements (per Section 6.18, Standards of Care) to provide psychedelic therapy in clients’ homes for those in palliative care, hospice, or those diagnosed ‘disabled or homebound.’
 One short video from Anderson Cooper and 60 Minutes describing a psilocybin journey in a client who was facing cancer can be seen here: https://www.youtube.com/watch?v=lqnPVZUzDPc

 Carolyn comes into the healing professions naturally, as her great-great grandmother, Lillian Dykes Griffith [1881-1979], AKA ‘Big Mom’ was the ‘medicine woman’ in Dante, Virginia in the 1900s.
-Her great grandmother was a ‘full blooded’ Cherokee ‘medicine woman' from the Eastern Band within the Qualla Boundary - near the Great Smokey Mountains.
+Lillian’s great grandmother was a ‘full blooded’ Cherokee ‘medicine woman' from the Eastern Band within the Qualla Boundary - near the Great Smokey Mountains.
 Lillian’s story is shared below.
 The grammar and spelling are faithfully reproduced from the book, Memories From Dante: The Life of a Coal Town and are shown in italics.
 Dante is in the far western triangular part of land of Virginia between Tennessee and Kentucky.

 Mayme Griffith Salyer tells about her parents, Robert and Lillian Dykes Griffith.